domluna/JuliaFormatter.jl/README.md

 }
 ```

-If a comment is detected inside the `PTree` it nesting will be forced.
+If a comment is detected inside the `FST` it nesting will be forced.
 For example:

 ```julia
 var = foo(